mondrian-framework/mondrian-framework/packages/docs/docs/docs/introduction.md

 ## Mission

-Mondrian Framework mission is to enable developers to build <strong>better software ready to evolve</strong>.
+Mondrian Framework mission is to enable developers to build **better software ready to evolve**.

 To accomplish this ambitious goal we believe software needs to be splitted in small, cohesive and decoupled parts, with well defined boundaries built on solid abstractions.
 Such parts are commonly named modules.